VSI OpenVMS x86-64 V9.2-3

 This happens because, by default, VMware products do not allow the UEFI Shell to be launched by the platform firmware Boot Option and have the Quick Boot option enabled.

 These problems can be resolved by setting the correct values for the efi.shell.activeByDefault and efi.quickBoot.enabled parameters.
-To do so, follow the procedure described in Section 6.8.
+To do so, follow the procedure described in Section 6.8, “Possible Issues with VMware Virtual Machines”.

 6.8.
 Possible Issues with VMware Virtual Machines